norweeg/self-hosted-docker-server-templates/README.md

 ## Before You Begin

-You will need a computer, preferably running Linux, but anything will do.
+You will need a computer, preferably running Linux, but anything will do [&#178;](#notes).
 Download and install Docker and Docker-compose following the instructions for your OS

 * [Docker](https://www.docker.com/community-edition) (or [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) if you do not have Windows 10 Professional or Enterprise.
 See description below.)
 * [Docker-Compose](https://docs.docker.com/compose/install/)